lestermarch/scripts/New-AzureGitHubRunner/README.md

 # New-AzureGitHubRunner

 This script provisions an Azure VM and registers it as a self-hosted GitHub runner for the specified organization/repo.

+> [!Note]
-Azure CLI and GitHub CLI are required in order to run this script.
+> Azure CLI and GitHub CLI are required in order to run this script.

+## Software

+The following software is installed during provisioning:

+- Azure CLI
+- Docker
+- GitHub Runner Agent

+> [!Tip]
+> The script can be modified to install different software during provisioning by amending the `runcmd` configuration to suit your requirements.

 ## Usage